Hello Mamas, are you one of those wondering how to survive long car rides with toddlers in preparation for your next family road trip?

 I always make sure to dress kids in soft clothes, 100% cotton as much as possible.
 Denim fabrics or other similar are very uncomfortable for kids during a long drive.

-In one of our shorter drives in the past, I dressed #1 in cargo shorts with bulky back pockets, and after a while, he was complaining that something is uncomfortable or bulky in his butt.
+In one of our shorter drives in the past, I dressed #1 in cargo shorts with bulky back pockets, and after a while, he was complaining that something is hurting his butt.

 So, no more shorts with bulky back pockets for the kids when driving for long hours since that experience.